 RHS Track & Field offers an exciting opportunity to athletes of all levels.
 Whether you are a competitive runner or jumper, an athlete looking to stay in shape during the spring season, or a novice to this sport, our team has something for you!

-Spring season 2023 begins on February 27th.
-Typically, our season runs for 10 weeks with league meets starting on March16th, followed by 3 weeks of post season competition for those athletes who qualify (metros, districts, and state), wrapping up the last week of May.
+Spring season 2024 begins on February 26th.
+Meet after school at the RHS Track.
+Typically, our season runs for 10 weeks with league meets starting on March14th, followed by 3 weeks of post season competition for those athletes who qualify (metros, districts, and state), wrapping up the last week of May.
 Make sure to get your physicals completed and uploaded to Final Forms ASAP!

 Sign up for the Track & Field communications weekly newsletter which keeps families up-to-date on all schedules, meet times, last minute updates, track gear, and information from coaches.
 To get on the list or if you have questions, email email@example.com Follow us on Instagram @rhs_trackandfield_